 Both the Waterpik Aquarius and Waterpik Ultra have stellar reputations as tried and true products that eliminate plaque and thoroughly clean your teeth and gums.
 Yet, the water flosser market has been stale for a while, and it can be difficult to discover a product that provides some much needed innovation to the scene.
-So between these two leading products from Waterpik, the Aquarius Professional WP-660 and the Ultra Water Flosser WP-100, which one reigns supreme?
+So between these two leading products from Waterpik, the Waterpik Aquarius vs Ultra, which one reigns supreme?

 Since the Waterpik Aquarius is newer than the Ultra, we will have to look at it with more scrutiny.
 What innovative features does it provide that the veteran Ultra doesn’t have?
 The biggest features are what we consider quality-of-life improvements.